evan-forbes/UniswapMoonbeamPost/README.md

  deployer.deploy(UniswapFactory, "0x1e259A6490fFa98EcBa6FB61b6A8BF79325507A3", "0x6387E813a1661aBe9aF66c840448811bc25540Fe");
 };
 ```
-Here we're deploying the factory contract in the same fashion as the weth contract, except we're also passing the addresses of the already deployed WETH contract, and the default middleware contract address.
+Here we're deploying the factory contract in the same fashion as the weth contract, except we're also passing the addresses of the already deployed WETH contract, and the default middleware contract address (`Propane`).

-Again, I have all of this done for you the [repo](https://github.com/evan-forbes/UniswapMoonbeamPost) mentioned earlier.
+Again, I have all of this done for you in [this repo](https://github.com/evan-forbes/UniswapMoonbeamPost).

 If we've done everything correctly, then we should be able to deploy our smart contracts on the testnet by using the command
-`truffle migrate --network`
+`truffle migrate --network moonbase`
 in a specific order.
 Keep track of where each contract gets deployed to so that we can pass that address to other deployments.

 1. WETH